-- (1) touching, patting or other physical contact; - (2) leering, staring or the making of sexual gestures; - (3) demands for sexual favours; - (4) verbal abuse or threats; - (5) unwanted sexual invitations; - (6) physical assault of a sexual nature; - (7) distribution or display of sexual or offensive pictures or materials; - (8) unwanted questions or comments of a sexual nature; - (9) practical jokes of a sexual nature. - (b) To constitute sexual harassment, behaviour may be repeated or persistent or may be a single serious incident. - (c) Sexual harassment will often, but need not, be accompanied by an expressed or implied threat of reprisal or promise of reward. - (d) Sexual harassment refers to behaviour initiated by both males and females and directed toward members of either sex.
+- (1) touching, patting or other physical contact;

+- (2) leering, staring or the making of sexual gestures;

+- (3) demands for sexual favours;

+- (4) verbal abuse or threats;

+- (5) unwanted sexual invitations;

+- (6) physical assault of a sexual nature;

+- (7) distribution or display of sexual or offensive pictures or materials;

+- (8) unwanted questions or comments of a sexual nature;

+- (9) practical jokes of a sexual nature.

+(b) To constitute sexual harassment, behaviour may be repeated or persistent or may be a single serious incident.

+(c) Sexual harassment will often, but need not, be accompanied by an expressed or implied threat of reprisal or promise of reward.

+(d) Sexual harassment refers to behaviour initiated by anyone and directed toward members.